-- Co-ordinate with the local medical institutions/authorities to establish mobile medical teams to visit temporary shelters for the displaced daily and provide treatment. - Conduct mobile health clinics daily at early recovery phase, and 2-3 days time per week later. - Pre-plan the health clinic.
-Eg: age-wise or gender-wise categorization, area for treatment for minor ailments, referrals for follow up for chronic/non communicable diseases, screening for communicable diseases. - Issue a personal health record for each person to continue and follow up throughout the period of stay in temporary shelters which will facilitate identification of diseases early and prevention of multiplication of treatment. - Direct and co-ordinate all volunteer health teams and health facilities through the MOH office of the area.
+- Co-ordinate with the local medical institutions/authorities to establish mobile medical teams to visit temporary shelters for the displaced daily and provide treatment. - Conduct mobile health clinics daily at early recovery phase, and 2-3 days time per week later. - Preplan the health clinic conduction before conducting out the clinic.
+Eg: age categorization, spot treatment for minor ailments, referrals for follow up for chronic/ non communicable diseases, screening for communicable diseases. - Issue a personal health record for each person to continue and follow up throughout the period of stay in temporary shelters which will facilitate identification of diseases early and prevention of multiplication of treatment. - Direct and co-ordinate all volunteer health teams and health facilities through the MOH office of the area.